ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 ## Construct task ID {#construct-task-id}

 For `task-prov` extension, a DAP task is not created before distributing task configuration to clients.
-Therefore, a DAP task ID may not be available to clients, aggregators and collector before uploading.
+Therefore, a DAP task ID is not available to clients, aggregators and collector before uploading.
 When the `task-prov` extension is used, the task ID is computed as follows: